TodyLeong/Data-Analysis-Portfolio/README.md

 PureGym, a leading UK gym chain, is facing challenges with underperforming classes, high cancellation rates, and no-shows, which negatively impact member satisfaction and overall gym performance.
 To address these concerns, this analysis aims to:

 - **Identify Class Popularity**: Determine which classes are most and least popular across different demographics (gender, age) and times of the day.
-- **Attendance Trend**s: Analyze attendance patterns across the week, comparing weekdays to weekends, and identifying days with significant or low attendance.
+- **Attendance Trend**s: Analyse attendance patterns across the week, comparing weekdays to weekends, and identifying days with significant or low attendance.
-- **Class Optimization**: Assess underperforming classes to determine whether they should be rescheduled, reduced, or replaced to better align with member preferences.
+- **Class Optimisation**: Assess underperforming classes to determine whether they should be rescheduled, reduced, or replaced to better align with member preferences.
-- **Capacity Utilization**: Explore how time of day impacts class capacity utilization and find ways to maximize resource use.
+- **Capacity Utilisation**: Explore how time of day impacts class capacity utilisation and find ways to maximise resource use.
-- **Member Engagement**: Suggest ways to optimize engagement by reducing cancellations, no-shows, and improving attendance for least utilized classes.
+- **Member Engagement**: Suggest ways to optimise engagement by reducing cancellations, no-shows, and improving attendance for least utilised classes.

 ---